UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

     3. Generate a rollback script using `dotnet ef migrations script 2022010112345678_BadMigration 2022010112345678_LastGoodMigration -o revert.sql` from the `WhlgPublicWebsite` directory
     4. Review the script
     5. Connect to the database and run the script

+### Deployments

+When code is merged to the dev, staging or main branch, the corresponding CodeDeploy pipeline is started.

+You can look at the Deployment history [here](https://eu-west-2.console.aws.amazon.com/codesuite/codedeploy/deployments?region=eu-west-2).
+It should show you all the successful, failed and in-progress deployments for your current role.

 ## Environments